Safe Withdrawal Rate Calculator — Test the 4% Rule For Your Retirement

 How this simulation works

 This is a Monte Carlo simulation, NOT a historical backtest.
 Each of 1,000 runs draws annual real returns from normal distributions (stocks ~ N(7%, 18%), bonds ~ N(2%, 7%)), rebalances annually, and withdraws a fixed real amount at the start of each year.
 A run "fails" if the portfolio hits zero before the retirement length ends.
-Because returns are resampled each run, results vary slightly on rerun — click the button above to resample.
+Because returns are resampled when the seed changes, results vary slightly on rerun.
 Normal-distribution returns underweight tail risk vs actual history; real markets have fatter negative tails (2008, 1929).
 Treat these numbers as optimistic.

 Where the 4% rule comes from